 We are looking for friendly, reliable and outgoing volunteers (18 years & over) who are comfortable speaking to visitors and have an interest in art, history, and culture.

 You do not need to be an expert as training, information, and support will be provided before you start volunteering at the Museum.
-Special training and orientation will be offered at the Museum on Saturday 30 September (11am-12.30) and Saturday 14 October 2017 (11am-12.30).
+Special training and orientation will be offered at the Museum on Saturday 11 November 2017 (11am-12.30).
+Additional orientation sessions will be arranged later (date/s tbc) for new volunteers joining the team.
 Also, on 10 November 2017 (7pm) there will be a special lecture by Dr Nicole Rousmaniere (IFAC Handa Curator of Japanese Arts, British Museum) – ‘Dressed to impress: Adornment in modern Japan’.
 This lecture will be held at Bath Royal Literary & Scientific Institution (BRLSI), 16 Queen Square, Bath BA1 2HN.

-Volunteer shifts are flexible and can be arranged to fit around your commitments and interests with a choice of morning shifts (10am-1.30pm) and afternoon shifts (1.30pm-5pm) from Tuesday-Saturday, and two shorter shifts on Sunday afternoons (12-2.30pm and 2.30pm-5pm).
+Volunteer shifts are flexible and can be arranged to fit around your commitments and interests with a choice of morning shifts (10am-12.30pm), mid-day (12:30-3pm) and afternoon shifts (3pm-5pm) from Tuesday-Saturday, and two shifts on Sunday afternoons (12-2.30pm and 2.30pm-5pm).
 The Museum is closed to the public on Mondays.

 We hope you’ll come and join us.
 This is a chance to meet new people and support your local community… with your help we can bring this exciting exhibition to Bath.